mrzealot/preprocessor/_posts/2021-02-20-david-brooks-a-masodik-hegy.md

     - Rachel Carsonnál szépen láthattuk, hogy egy tényező piszkálása sok egyebet ki tud billenteni
     - de ha átlátjuk a komplex rendszert (mondjuk hogy hogyan javítsuk a közösségünkben a fiatalok tanulmányi eredményeit, vagy csökkentsük a hajléktalanságot, stb.), akkor hatékonyabban láthatunk munkához

-### 25

-- csak az egész átismétlése és összefoglalása, "manifesto" formában
-    - innen lehet majd esetleg lesni, hogy az én összefoglalásom hogy sikerül(t)
-- "The revolution will be moral, or it will not be at all."
-- "A child is born with both ego and heart and soul on full display.
-But for many people, around adolescence, the ego begins to swell, and the heart and soul recede.
-People at this age need to establish an identity, to carve a self.
-Meanwhile, our society tells adolescent boys to bury their emotions and become men.
-It tells little girls that if they reveal the true depths of themselves, nobody will like them.
-Our public culture normalizes selfishness, rationalizes egoism, and covers over and renders us inarticulate about the deeper longings of the heart and soul." -- ouch!
-- "As T. S. Eliot observed, the chief illusion of modern political activity is the belief that you can build a system so perfect that the people in it do not have to be good."
-- építsünk hát egy olyan társadalmat, amiben könnyebb jónak lenni :)
-- "the self has shrunk back to its proper size."

 <br>